-Add/Drop and Exchange of Clerkships
+(h) Add/Drop and Exchange of Clerkships

-After the clinical clerkships have been assigned, students may make changes to their clinical schedule during the add/drop period prior to the start of the term.
-The clinical clerkships on the student's MySCNM schedule at the start of the quarter are the official clinical clerkships to which the student is assigned.
-No change is official until it is reflected on the student's MySCNM schedule.
-All changes must be made prior to the start of the quarter.
-Any exceptions must be approved by APPC.

-Students wanting to exchange a clerkship for another must trade clerkships with a student equal in level (secondary or primary).
+- After the clinical clerkships have been assigned, students may make changes to their clinical schedule during the add/drop period prior to the start of the term.
+The clinical clerkships on the student's MySonoran schedule at the start of the quarter are the official clinical clerkships to which the student is assigned.
+No change is official until it is reflected on the student's MySonoran schedule. - All changes must be made prior to the start of the quarter.
+Any exceptions must be approved by APPC. - Students wanting to exchange a clerkship for another must trade clerkships with a student equal in level (secondary or primary).
 Both students must send confirmatory email messages to the Clinical Coordinator in order to trade clerkships.
-All changes will be considered based on current policy and must be approved by the Clinical Coordinator and Associated Dean of Naturopathic Clinical Education.

-Students assigned to onsite General Medicine rotations based on performance will not be allowed to trade off of those rotations.

-Once a trade has been made, students cannot trade out of their new clerkship assignments.
-After the add/drop period, students are not permitted to make changes to their schedule without approval from APPC.
-To drop a clerkship after the add/drop period, students must submit the add/drop form approved by the attending physician or Department Chair along with a letter of reasoning.

-Changes to a student's clerkship assignment will not be made except for extenuating circumstances.
-A fee of \$50 will be applied for each change made.
+All changes will be considered based on current policy and must be approved by the Clinical Coordinator and Associate Dean of Clinical Education. - Once a trade has been made, students cannot trade out of their new clerkship assignments. - After the add/drop period, students are not permitted to make changes to their schedule without approval from APPC.
+To drop a clerkship after the add/drop period, students must submit the add/drop form approved by the attending provider and Division Director along with a letter of reasoning. - Changes to a student's clerkship assignment will not be made except for extenuating

-Students awaiting decisions are required to attend assigned clerkships and meet current policies until otherwise notified in writing.
-All penalties and fees concerning clinical clerkships will continue to apply.

-It is important for students to understand that taking fewer than the required number of clinical clerkships designated for a specific quarter may delay graduation.

-The schedule change is only official when the registration record on MySCNM reflects the change in the schedule.
+- circumstances.
+A fee of \$50 will be applied for each change made. - Students awaiting decisions are required to attend assigned clerkships and meet current policies until otherwise notified in writing.
+All penalties and fees concerning clinical clerkships will continue to apply. - It is important for students to understand that taking fewer than the required number of clinical clerkships designated for a specific quarter may delay graduation. - The schedule change is only official when the registration record on MySonoran reflects the change in the schedule.

-Break Clerkships
+(i) Break Clerkships

-All students are required to complete 4 break credits (48 hours) at the SCNM Medical Center, Neil Riordan Center for Regenerative Medicine and/or extended sites.
+All students are required to complete 4 break credits (48 hours) at the Sonoran University Medical Center, Neil Riordan Center for Regenerative Medicine and/or extended sites.
 Attendance at assigned break rotations is required.
 Students may register for additional break clerkships if space is available with permission from the Academic Policy and Progress Committee.
-Students, with permission from the supervising physician, can use break weeks to make up absences accumulated during the preceding quarter.
+Students, with permission from the supervising provider, can use break weeks to make up absences accumulated during the preceding quarter.
 The maximum number of break clerkships allowed is 12 credits.
 Credits earned over break are counted toward the overall number of clinical credits required for graduation.
 Credits earned in addition to the 4 required credits will count against the number of rotations assigned the last quarter in which a student is enrolled.

-A student may complete break credits at an approved elective site only after completing the 4-credit requirement onsite and/or at extended sites.
+A student may complete break credits at an approved elective site only after completing the 4credit requirement onsite and/or at extended sites.